How Financial Leverage Can Impact a Real Estate Investor's Returns

 (100,000 ÷ 1,000,000) =

 As you can see, though each investor enjoyed a positive return on investment, the highest return was made by the first investor who used more of the bank's money and less of their own to purchase the property; and conversely, less of a return was made by the investors who used less of the bank's money and more of their own for the purchase.

 That's the advantage of using financial leverage.
 The ability of a real estate investor being able to make money using other peoples' money.

 Okay, but we should also point out another advantage to leveraging: it greatly increases the real estate investor's ability to purchase a larger property than if he or she was forced to pay all cash for it.

 For instance, other than the all cash buyer above, it's likely than neither the first or second investor above could have made that $1,000,000 purchase.
 But even if they could have, they would have collected less rate of return than they did with the leverage; not to mention less available cash on hand to make other investments.

 Rule of Thumb

-Although there are distinct advantages for real estate investors to use financial leverage, without a careful examination of all the facts and figures it's also possible to take on a mortgage that costs more than the property returns (known as 'negative leverage') and in turn may cause the investor to lose money on each dollar borrowed.
+There are distinct advantages for real estate investors to use financial leverage, but without a careful examination of all the facts and figures it's also possible to take on a mortgage that costs more than the property returns (known as 'negative leverage') that could result in the investor losing money on each dollar borrowed.